AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/content-copy.md

 The content copy tool has the following limitations.

-* A content copy can not be performed from a lower environment to a higher environment.
+* Content can not be copied from a lower environment to a higher environment.
-* Content can only be copied from and to authoring environments.
+* Content can only be copied from and to authoring services.
 * Cross-program content copy is not possible.
 * Running concurrent content copy operations on the same environment is not possible.
-* Up to ten paths can be specified per content set.
+* Up to fifty paths can be specified per content set.
 There is no limitation on excluded paths.
 * The content copy tool should not be used as a cloning or mirroring tool because it can not track moved or deleted content on the source.
 * The content copy tool has no versioning capability and can not automatically detect modified content or newly created content on the source environment in a content set since the last content copy operation.
   * If you wish to update your destination environment with content changes only since the last content copy operation, you need to create a content set and specify the paths on the source instance where changes were made since the last content copy operation.